-In this home assignment it is allowed to cooperate in groups of at most three persons each.
+In this home assignment it is allowed to cooperate in groups of at most four persons each.
 Limited cooperation with other groups is also allowed, but should be referred to in the report.

 One report per group is to be handed in, and you should describe in your own words how the problem was solved.
 Make the description rich enough so that it is totally clear how you defined your states and modelled the problem and describe how you implemented the simulations.
 It is not allowed to copy parts of another groups report or computer code!
 The answers to the questions in the assignment should be given in the main report.
 (Not in your computer printouts.)
 Relevant print-outs and plots should be included in the report.
+You should also write down how much time each of you have worked on the different parts.
 Computer code should be held available on request.